 DID YOU KNOW?

-• Studies show that tourism generates $20 billion in economic impact in Wisconsin, more than 193,000 jobs and $1.5 billion dollars in annual state and local tax revenue.
-In 2016, visitors to Wisconsin spent $12.3 billion, 3.5% more than in 2015.
+• Studies show that tourism generates $20.6 billion in economic impact in Wisconsin, more than 195,000 jobs and $1.5 billion dollars in annual state and local tax revenue.
+In 2017, an estimated 110 million visitors to Wisconsin spent $12.7 billion, 325% more than in 2016.
 Our year-round industry continues to grow, and is helping to improve Wisconsin’s economy.
 As our state looks to increase revenues and create jobs and, the tourism and hospitality industry is making a significant contribution.

 • Tourism provides Wisconsin with a year-round economic boost.
 From fishing, hiking and sporting tournaments in the spring, to boating, camping, festivals and conventions in the summer and fall, and snowmobiling and skiing in the winter, tourism brings important economic activity to Wisconsin 365 days a year.
 Tourism touches every corner of our state in a positive way and creates a multi-billion dollar economic punch.